DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 She answers trying to imitate her vomiting blood.

 "I cannot trust any of the races.
-Demons, foreign gods, spirits and cryptids...
+Demons, sidhes, spirits and cryptids...
 As soon as I'll get close to them, they'll sniff out that I'm _different_."

 "Humans too?"